-From 1 January 2018, the Company has applied IFRS 9 and classifies its financial assets in the measurement categories of amortised cost and FVTPL.
+The Company has applied IFRS 9 and classifies its financial assets in the measurement categories of amortised cost and FVTPL.

 Financial assets and financial liabilities are classified as FVTPL where there is a requirement to do so or where they are otherwise designated at FVTPL on initial recognition.
 Financial assets and financial liabilities which are required to be held at FVTPL include: